 “I have a lot of athletes ask me which one they should get,” Crowley says.
 “If you want something that helps with the swim while being a great home strength-training device, then the Trainer Pro is the way to go.
 If an athlete has all the strength stuff they need, or they do those workouts at a gym, and they’re looking for something that is truly swim-specific with data, then the SwimErg is best.”

-Especially for triathletes, the SwimErg makes it possible to transition from a “swim” to the bike (often referred to as a brick workout) with incredible ease.
+Especially for triathletes, the SwimErg makes it possible to transition from a “swim” to the bike with incredible ease.
 For SwimRun athletes, it allows multiple, short intervals of swimming and running to mimic the experience on race day.
-Trying to transition from swimming to running multiple times in a single workout is logistically a huge hassle if you’re trying to do so at an indoor pool.
+Trying to transition from swimming to running multiple times is logistically a huge hassle if you’re at an indoor pool.

 Regardless of where you set it up, there’s nothing quite like Vasa for swimming from home.
 Except, of course, for the backyard 25-meter pool of your and my dreams.

 “A lot of people think Vasa is best for people who aren’t strong or experienced swimmers, but even for someone with a competitive swimming background, the efficiency is what makes it so valuable,” Crowley says.
-“It gives you that extra time to focus on the bike and run because you aren’t driving to and from the pool, or waiting for a lane to open up.
+“It gives you that extra time to focus on the bike and run.
+Driving to and from the pool, or waiting for a lane to open up can be time consuming.
 Even if you live 10-minutes from a pool, that’s 20 minutes there and back.
 A good, solid 20-minutes on the SwimErg is enough, and it’s very race-specific.”

 About The Author: Brad Culp is an endurance sports journalist and lifelong swimmer.
 He’s previously worked as editor-in-chief of Triathlete and LAVA magazines, as well as media manager of the International Triathlon Union.
 He’s a graduate of Miami University with degrees in journalism and psychology and resides in Geneva, Illinois.